OpenDocCN/vkdoc-python-zh/docs/dipy/dipy_28.md

 # 附录 I. Python license

-# 附录 I. Python license

 *   I.A.
 History of the software
 *   I.B.
 Terms and conditions for accessing or otherwise using Python
     *   I.B.1\.
 PSF license agreement
     *   I.B.2\.
 BeOpen Python open source license agreement version 1
     *   I.B.3\.
 CNRI open source GPL-compatible license agreement
     *   I.B.4\.
 CWI permissions statement and disclaimer

-# I.A.
-History of the software

 # I.A.
 History of the software